The Best Market Price Approach For Your Business & Customers 🏬

 GBB started almost a hundred years ago when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles.
 As a way to test his new car pricing strategy, he first surveyed customers and asked them what they liked about their cars.
 Contrary to their initial assumptions about their value, he found that people were much more willing to pay more for a comfortable car and upgrade their present car.
 These findings were a game-changer.
 In effect, adding price premiums to their cars that were worth billions of dollars for the automotive industry.

 Since then, all automotive pricing strategies have been revised.
 Car manufacturers have widely adopted basic, middle, and premium scale pricing for both the pricing strategy and price setting.

 Willingness to Pay Market Price Approach

-What is Value? value doesn’t just mean value for money.
-No. Value means offers and deals that fit their budget AND solve their problems too.
-Customers are also prepared to pay much more than most businesses still believe.
-However, they’ll only pay higher prices when the offer and pricing for the offer address specific and immediate pain points and needs.
+The “value” doesn’t just mean value for money.
+Customers are prepared to pay much more than most businesses assume they will.
+However, they’ll only pay higher prices when businesses offer deals that address specific and mostly immediate pain points and needs.